ryanwelcher/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==

+= 3.1.0 =
+* Add dynamic date ranges to see posts from the last 1, 3, 6 and 12 months.
+* Insert a new instance by typing "AQL" or "aql" and pressing enter.
+* Adds sorting by Name (props @philbee).
+* Bug fixes.

 = 3.0.1 =
 * Addresses some PHP fatal errors caused by type hinting.